-- b.
-The device that appeared on the call to Is with the SD card but not the call without is the SD card device. - 2.
-Unmount all partitions of the SD card, using the SD card device name from Step 1:
+• The device that appeared on the call to Is with the SD card but not the call without is the SD card device.

+2. Unmount all partitions of the SD card, using the SD card device name from Step 1:

-Load the sd-card image onto the SD card from the linux command line.
-This will format the appropriate partitions, as well as add Barebox, the kernel image, and the root filesystem to the card.
+3. Load the sd-card image onto the SD card from the linux command line.
+This will format the /media/boot and /media/root partitions, as well as add Barebox, the kernel image, and the root filesystem to the card: